 Combine grains and store in an airtight jar.
 The night before you want to make porridge, measure out the required amount, and put in a glass jar or jug with half a tablespoon of apple cider vinegar per person and enough water to cover by about 2cm.
 Cover with a lid or cloth and leave on the kitchen bench overnight.

-The next morning, place porridge, the soaking liquid and more fresh water - for 150g porridge, around another 1/2 cup (125ml) - into a saucepan.
+The next morning, place porridge, the soaking liquid and more fresh water (enough to cover) into a saucepan.
 Add a pinch of sea salt flakes if desired.
-Stir over moderate heat, adding more water if necessary, for 20min or until you have a porridge consistency to your liking.
+Stir over moderate heat, adding more water if necessary, for 15-20min or until you have a porridge consistency to your liking.
 Serve with whatever you like.

 If so inclined, I encourage you to add some live yoghurt and fresh or stewed fruit for sweetness to your bowl, which makes for a pretty awesome, power-packed, and gut-friendly breakfast.
 I am not so virtuous as to eat this every day, and I only eat it because I love the flavour and texture, as well as the slight smug feeling of having made something from scratch, as basic as it may be.
 I use the rolled oats to ensure the final product is lovely and creamy, so although I have six grains listed, it's only five different grains in total.
 I consider porridge a winter breakfast exclusively, and I think this is the perfect foil to all the delicious poached or baked fruits you can have at this time of year - quinces, pears and apples especially - but any fresh or cooked fruit would be delicious, I like this combination of soft, sweet-sour quince with the crisp apple matchsticks.
 Not something I would bother with every day, but when you feel like being a little bit fancy…But really, the classic brown sugar and cream, or milk and honey are also sublime.
 Add cinnamon for good measure.